snbadeaux/Project1-Happiness-Correlations/README.md

 3D plots were created to visualize the z-scores and assess their variability.
 It turned out that all three metrics varied well beyond 1 standard deviation and, thereby, suggesting that each metric represented a tangible difference across the countries that shouldn't be discarded.

-From the 3 metrics happiness, safety, and purchasing power, the following 7 different prioritization combinations were considered and a histogram for each prioritization was created:
+From the 3 metrics happiness, safety, and purchasing power, the following 7 different prioritization combinations were considered and a histogram for each prioritization was created:<br>
   i.
-Equally weighted happiness, safety, and purchasing power ii.
-Prioritized happiness, safety, then purchasing power iii.
-Prioritized happiness, purchasing power, then safety iv.
-Prioritized safety, happiness, then purchasing power
+Equally weighted happiness, safety, and purchasing power<br>
+  ii.
+Prioritized happiness, safety, then purchasing power<br>
+  iii.
+Prioritized happiness, purchasing power, then safety<br>
+  iv.
+Prioritized safety, happiness, then purchasing power<br>
   v.
-Prioritized safety, purchasing power, then happiness vi.
-Prioritized purchasing power, safety, then happiness vii.
-Prioritized purchasing power, happiness, then safety
+Prioritized safety, purchasing power, then happiness<br>
+  vi.
+Prioritized purchasing power, safety, then happiness<br>
+  vii.
+Prioritized purchasing power, happiness, then safety<br>

 From those 7 prioritizations, a total of 17 unique countries were collected.